xXleowXx/gitlab-charts/doc/charts/nginx/index.md

 ---
 stage: Enablement
 group: Distribution
-info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
 ---

-# Using NGINX
+# Using NGINX **(FREE SELF)**

 We provide a complete NGINX deployment to be used as an Ingress Controller.
 Not all Kubernetes providers natively support the NGINX [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls),